kkarbowiak/cpp-argparse/tutorial/readme.md

 ```
 Here is what is happening:
  * The program is written so as to display something when `--verbosity` is specified and display nothing when not.
  * To show that the option is actually optional, there is no error when running the program without it.
-Note that by default, it an optional argument isn't used, the object holding the relevant value (the one retrieved using `parsed.get("verbosity")`) is empty and in a boolean context (in an `if` statement) yields `false`.
+Note that by default, if an optional argument isn't used, the object holding the relevant value (the one retrieved using `parsed.get("verbosity")`) is empty and in a boolean context (in an `if` statement) yields `false`.
  * The help message is a bit different.
  * When using the `--verbosity` option, one must specify some arbitrary value.